mwiraszka/LondonChessClub/README.md

 v2.0.0 - December 20th, 2023
 </summary>

+- 🚀 Make adjustments to this README.md prior to v2.0.0 launch
 - 🚀 Move About page to after Home page in the navigation tabs
 - 🚀 Improve About page layout and content

+- 🐛 Correct club event date-time tiemzone calculations which were causing Thursday club event dates to show up as Wednesday
 - 🐛 Fix Angular Service Worker issues when app is running on a production environment
-- 🐛 Fix bug preventing form validation icon from appearing in Create/Edit Event page
+- 🐛 Fix bug which prevented form validation icon from appearing in Create/Edit Event page

+- 🔧 Split `utils.ts` into more categorized util files, and leverage `moment.js` library for better date-time calculations

 </details>